Easy Steps to Reversing Prediabetes

 4. Healthy Foods!

-A major factor for Prediabetes is a diet high in processed foods, which tend to be high in saturated fats, calories and added sugar, all without nutritional value.
+A major risk factor for developing Prediabetes is a diet high in processed foods, which tend to be high in saturated fats, calories and added sugar, all without nutritional value.
 Eating a healthy diet can restore normal blood sugar levels.
-The best piece of advice to help reverse Prediabetes when it comes to food is to start with vegetables and don’t stop until they make up half your plate.
+The best piece of advice to help reverse Prediabetes (or eating a type 2 diabetes diet) when it comes to food is to start with vegetables and don’t stop until they make up half your plate.
 There are large amounts of vitamins and minerals in vegetables that help all the functions of the body work better.
 And most importantly, the fiber in the vegetables help manage the levels of glucose in your blood.
 Vegetables are key to reversing Prediabetes.

 Another important factor to keep in mind are your carbohydrates.
 Eating fewer of certain carbohydrates can also help reverse prediabetes.
 Here are tips for eating the right carbohydrates: